vocalpy/vak/README_config.md

 `learning_rate` : float
     For optimizer

-## SPECTROGRAM section
+## [SPECTROGRAM] section
-Parameters used when making spectrograms from audio files
+Parameters used when making spectrograms from audio files.
+** Note this section is *not* required if you are using .mat files that contain already generated spectrograms.
+Instead you should specify the location of those .mat files in the [DATA] section below.
 ```
 [SPECTROGRAM]
 fft_size=512